ChillarAnand/emacsism/emacsism.md

 If I want to install a package in Emacs, I have to run `fj ins <package-name>`(no need to type `package-install` as I am using selection narrowing).
 Commands will be narrowed down to `package-install` after typing `ins`.

-Since singularity is capable of doing anything, it becomes much easier to interact with Emacs with very very few keys.
-I have made singularity as a package, You can get it from here.
+Since singularity is capable of interacting with large set of options, it becomes much easier to interact with Emacs with very very few keys.